STA198F2021/website/content/home/project.md

 Pick a global health data set ...

 ...and do something informative with it.
+You will work in teams of 2-3 people of your own choosing.
 That is your final project in a nutshell.
 More details below.

 ## May be too long, but please do read